morwarid1/morwarid1.github.io/index.md

 #### About Me
 My name is Morwarid Najafizada.
-I am a self-directed certified Data Analyst from CareerFoundry boot camp.
-I am a 4th-year Business Analytics student at the Telfer school of management.
+I am a self-directed certified Data Analyst from CareerFoundry boot camp with Bachelor's Degree in Business Analytics from Telfer School of Management, University of Ottawa.
 I call myself a passionate Data Analyst because I love problem-solving, analyzing, and researching data.
-I love this field because it allows me to be creative with the data and create my interpretation of the data.
+I love this field because it allows me to be creative with the data.
 I find the process very engaging and satisfactory because I get to showcase my result at the end.
+I am experienced in machine learning, supervised and unsupervise algorithms and use data visualization techniques to present the results.
+I use SQL, Python, and Tableau for my data projects.

 I have volunteered in different organizations.
 I was applauded for being a detail-oriented and innovative employee.
 Now, I am ready to contribute my skills as a passionate Data Analyst to make data-driven decisions and add value for the cross-functional business teams.

+Do you want to work together?
+Please reach out to me by e-mail.

 #### Tools Used